 Stink Bugs

 Stink bugs are considered true bugs.
-As the name suggests, they release an unpleasant smell.
-They have a shield-shaped body with wings, antennae, and piercing-sucking mouthparts.
+Like the name suggests, they release an unpleasant smell.
+They have a shield shaped body with wings, antennae, and piercing sucking mouth parts.
 Some species are predatory and most feed off plants.
 The most common stink bug in Tennessee and Kentucky is the brown marmorated stink bug, which measures between 12 and 17 mm in length.
-Nymphs are yellow and red and have red eyes.
-Stink bugs are a nuisance for agriculture because they mainly feed on vegetables and fruit.
+Nymphs are yellow and red in color and have red eyes.
+Stink bugs are a nuisance for agriculture because they mainly feed of vegetables and fruit.

 In the fall when the climate changes and temperatures drop stink bugs seek shelter and infest homes across Tennessee and Kentucky.
-Entering the home through cracks and holes in windows and doors, stink bugs can be found inside walls, attics, or crawl spaces.
+Entering the home through cracks and hole of windows and doors, stink bugs can be found inside of walls, in attics or crawl spaces.
 During the spring, they are most active and bother homeowners throughout their houses.
 They usually cluster on walls and around windows trying to get outside again.
 Stink bugs also gather in sunny areas to warm themselves.
 Infestations usually occur during fall.
-Females attach between 20 and 30 eggs to the underside of plant leaves which serve as a host for the emerging nymphs.
+Females attach between 20 and 30 eggs to the underside of plant leaves that serve as a host for the emerging nymphs.
 During the winter they do not require a food source to survive.

 Fun facts about stink bugs: